leocampos/jira-extractor/README.md

 javax.net.ssl.SSLHandshakeException

 The problem can be solved (not so easily, though).
-I visited Jira using a Firefox browser, the in Settings, Advanced, Certificates, there is a "Certificate button".
+I visited Jira using a Firefox browser, in Settings >> Advanced >> Certificates, there is a "Certificate button".
 Click it.

 When you find the appropriate certificate, download it.